CircleShift/tnsl-lang/spec/1 - language.md

 	#: - close comment, open pre-processor
 	:# - close pre-processor, open comment

-Code blocks may have inputs and/or outputs.
-Inputs are enclosed by `()` and outputs are enclosed by `[]`

-Usage examples:

-	# This is a line comment

-	/#
-		This is a block comment, the next block is a module named "my_module", it contains one function named "my_function" with no inputs or outputs.
-	#/

-	/; module my_module

-		/##
-			This is a documentation comment, notice the two #s at the beginning of the block instead of just one.

-		#; my_function

-		;/
-	;/

 ### Modules

-Modules are to TNSL what namespaces are to c++, a way to contain a group of related functions, types, methods, and other namespaces such that they won't interfere with outside code.
-Modules may only be accessed (by other programs) if they are exported using the `export` keyword when defining the module.
-Modules contained within the module (Sub-modules) are not automatically exported, and must also use the keyword if they wish to be accessible by other programs.
-Unexported modules may still be used within the project from which they originate.
+Modules are akin to namespaces in C++

+They hold a group of related modules, functions, structs, and variables.
+These named definitions may be used by other projects if the `export` keyword is used in conjunction with the `module` keywor; otherwise, the names are not exported into the file's symbol table.

 ### Module definition example:

 *File a.tnsl (project a)*

-	/; export module my_module
+	/; export module pubmod
-		/; module my_hidden_module
+		/; module hidden
-			# Can access all from my_module, and my_hidden_module
+			# Can access all from pubmod, and pubmod.hidden
 		;/
-		# Can access all from my_module, and my_hidden_module
+		# Can access all from pubmod, and pubmod.hidden
 	;/
-	# Can access all from my_module, and my_hidden_module
+	# Can access all from pubmod, and pubmod.hidden

 *File aa.tnsl (project a)*

 	/; my_function_a
-		# Can access all from my_module, and my_hidden_module
+		# Can access all from pubmod, and pubmod.hidden
 	;/
-	# Can access all from my_module, and my_hidden_module
+	# Can access all from pubmod, and pubmod.hidden

 *File b.tnsl (project b)*

 	/; my_function
-		# Can access all from my_module, but not from my_hidden_module
+		# Can access all from pubmod, but not pubmod.hidden
 	;/
-	# Can access all from my_module, but not from my_hidden_module
+	# Can access all from pubmod, but not pubmod.hidden

 ### Functions

 TNSL functions are code blocks whose definition contains none of the following: control flow keywords, the module keyword, the method keyword.
 TNSL functions are called methods if they are contained within a method block.
 TNSL methods may only be called with relation to the user defined type they are linked to.
 If a TNSL function has no user defined name, it is anonymous.
 Anonymous functions can be stored as void type variables or called immediately.
 If an anonymous function is not stored, it is interpreted as inline and called immediately (this is known as a scope block).

-TNSL functions may have inputs (enclosed with `()`) and/or outputs (enclosed with `[]`).
-Inputs must be named; naming outputs is optional.
+Function blocks may have inputs and/or outputs.
+Inputs are enclosed by `()` and outputs are enclosed by `[]`

+Input lists must begin with a type and conclude with at least one named parameter.
+If no type is given after a comma, it is assumed that the previous type carries over.

+Output lists consist of a comma seperated list of types.

+Either of these may be omitted for no input and/or output.

 TNSL functions may have their call stack modified by the `raw` and/or `inline` keywords.
-If the `inline` keyword is placed around the function declaration, the function will still be exported (if it is being exported), but any time it is used in the project's code, it will be optimized as if in-line.
+If the `inline` keyword is placed before the function declaration, the function will still be exported (if it is being exported), but any time it is used in the project's code, it will be optimized as if in-line.

 The use of the `raw` keyword has several effects:  the function will have no generated assembly preamble, the function will allow `raw return` statements, the function will not be optimized, and the function will allow `asm` statements.
 Any function may be labeled `raw`, even `main` and anonymous functions.